ananthu-aniraj/pdiscoformer/README.md

 # Updates
 1. The code has been updated to support the NABirds dataset.
 The corresponding evaluation metrics and pre-trained models have also been added.
 2. The models are available via torch hub.
 The details can be found in the [model zoo](model_zoo.md) file.
+3. PDiscoformer has been accepted as an Oral presentation at ECCV 2024 :tada:

 # Setup
 To install the required packages, run the following command: